Petrov Law Firm | November 4, 2014 | Product Liability

 Where Does the Money Come From?

-Like any personal injury case, there are several ways your lawyer can collect if the case is settled in your favor.
+Like any personal injury case, there are several ways personal injury lawyers can collect if the case is settled in your favor.
 You can always lay claim to a percentage of someone’s income over the course of ten (or twenty) years.
 You might be able to collect about 25% of his or her annual salary.

 If the person you are suing has a home insurance policy (like a homeowner’s policy or renter’s policy) your lawyer might be able to collect by placing a claim against that policy.
 Homeowner policies often include substantial coverage for libel and slander.